rdk/p2rank/README.md

 ### Prediction output

-   For each structure file `<struct_file>` in the dataset P2Rank produces several output files:
+   For each structure file `{struct_file}` in the dataset P2Rank produces several output files:
-   * `<struct_file>_predictions.csv`: contains an ordered list of predicted pockets, their scores, coordinates of their centers together with a list of adjacent residues, list of adjacent protein surface atoms, and a calibrated probability of being a ligand-binding site
+   * `{struct_file}_predictions.csv`: contains an ordered list of predicted pockets, their scores, coordinates of their centers together with a list of adjacent residues, list of adjacent protein surface atoms, and a calibrated probability of being a ligand-binding site.
-   * `<struct_file>_residues.csv`: contains list of all residues from the input protein with their scores, mapping to predicted pockets, and a calibrated probability of being a ligand-binding residue
+   * `{struct_file}_residues.csv`: contains a list of all residues from the input protein with their scores, mapping to predicted pockets, and a calibrated probability of being a ligand-binding residue.
    * PyMol and ChimeraX visualizations in `visualizations/` directory (`.pml` and `.cxc` scripts with data files in `data/`)
-     * generating visualizations can be turned off by `-visualizations 0` parameter
+     * Generating visualizations can be turned off with the `-visualizations 0` parameter
-     * `-vis_renderers 'pymol,chimerax'` parameter can be used to turn individual visualization renderers on/off
+     * `-vis_renderers 'pymol,chimerax'` parameter can be used to turn individual visualization renderers on/off.
-     * coordinates of SAS points can be found in `visualizations/data/<struct_file>_points.pdb.gz`.
-There the "Residue sequence number" (23-26 of HETATM record) corresponds to the rank of the corresponding pocket (points with value 0 don't belong to any pocket)
+     * `-vis_copy_proteins 0` parameter can be used to turn off copying of protein structures to the visualizations directory (faster, but visualizations won't be portable).
-     * `-vis_copy_proteins 0` parameter can be used to turn off copying of protein structures to the visualizations directory (faster but visualizations won't be portable)
+     * Coordinates and ligandability scores of SAS points can be found in `visualizations/data/{struct_file}_points.pdb.gz`.
+Here, the "Residue sequence number" (23-26 of HETATM record) is the rank of the corresponding pocket (0 means the point doesn't belong to any pocket) and the b-factor column corresponds to the ligandability score.

 ### Configuration